Welcome to LTWM Website - Veterans Page

 What We Offer

-The theme for September’s Devotional is; “The Wisdom of God”.
-What a theme, great practical insights right out of God’s Word, plus interspersed with many years of personal Pastoral application.
-With a host of contributing voices added to these devotionals, you have a great word to start your day off right.
+A lot of good truth and insight make for a good read..
+Interspersed with a host of contributing voices added to these devotionals, you have a great word to start your day off right.

 Companions For Heroes